 Key action steps for professionals

-Nowadays, cybersecurity is defined by scale, sophistication, and speed.
-Threat actors leverage automation, insiders, and credential theft at extreme levels.
-Yet the solutions like Zero Trust, AI-assisted detection, incident response readiness are available and proven to reduce costs and risks.
+Nowadays, cybersecurity is defined by scale, speed and sophistication.
+Cybercriminals leverage automation and AI at extreme levels.
+Yet the solutions like Zero Trust, AI-assisted detection, incident response are available to reduce costs and impact.

 Sources